 Page Number

 1. Introduction 3

 2. The council's responsibilities 4

 3. The purpose of a governance framework 5

 4. The Isle of Wight's governance framework 5

-5. Assessment of the longer-term disruption and consequences arising from the coronavirus pandemic 12

-6. Financial Management Code 2019 12
+5. Financial Management Code 2022 12

-7. The annual review of effectiveness 13
+6. The annual review of effectiveness 13

-8. Governance issues and action plan 15
+7. Governance issues and action plan 15